 Katie received her undergraduate degree from the University of Pennsylvania and her JD from the University of Baltimore, magna cum laude.
 Katie has taught as an adjunct professor at Anne Arundel Community College’s Legal Studies Institute.

 Katie is also the co-founder of The Burrows-Hill Foundation to Fight Friedreich’s Ataxia.

-Nathanael (“Nathan”) Hartland, a principal at Miles & Stockbridge, counsels public and private entities on matters involving government contracts, intellectual property and licensing, U.S. trade laws, regulatory compliance, and other matters relating to domestic and international commerce.
+Nathanael (“Nathan”) Hartland, a Partner at Nelson Mullins, counsels public and private entities on matters involving government contracts, intellectual property and licensing, U.S. trade laws, regulatory compliance, and other matters relating to domestic and international commerce.
 Nathan has assisted government contractors and grantees, and their subcontractors and lenders, in a wide variety of transactions and disputes involving: (a) licensing and developing technology for military, intelligence, and civilian agencies; (b) responding to agency and prime contractor solicitations; (b) negotiating NDAs, teaming agreements, and subcontracts; (c) litigating bid protests and contract disputes; (d) conducting mergers and acquisitions due diligence, and (e) complying with government ethics rules, and other requirements.

 Nathan received his law degree from the University of Pennsylvania Law School in 2004, where he served as an Associate and Senior Editor of the Journal of International Economic Law.
 Nathan received his undergraduate degree from Johns Hopkins University in 1999, Phi Beta Kappa.